krupalshah/Composer/README.md

 Most client-side mobile/web applications and backend services communicating with each other require a framework in which interdependent asynchronous tasks can be glued together.
-There are many libraries out there which allow doing this very effectively, but some of them are either not available for all jvm based platforms or require a steep learning curve.
+There are many libraries out there which allow doing this very effectively.
+However, many of them are either not available for all platforms or require a steep learning curve.
 The aim of this library is just to provide maximum achievable composability within the constraints of a minimal, easy to use programmable interface.

 Here is an example of how you can use composer to chain multiple interdependent tasks: